SysManSquad/sysmansquadblogdev/content/posts/2020-12-08-give-your-adr-a-little-boost-with-status-filter-rules-and-powershell/index.md

                       </p>

                       <p class="has-pale-cyan-blue-background-color has-background">
-                        <strong>Note on maximum execution time:</strong> Be careful when changing the maximum execution time of your updates if you are using Maintenance Windows for updates deployment.
+                        **Note on maximum execution time:** Be careful when changing the maximum execution time of your updates if you are using Maintenance Windows for updates deployment.
 If the cumulative execution time is longer than the length of the Maintenance Window, the updates won't apply.
 You will even get a status message to let you know that. 😉
                       </p>